darmster/Python-programming-exercises/README.md

 # Python-programming-exercises

-100+ Python challenge programming exercises.
+100+ Python programming exercises, for the hobbyist or student.

-Can be he